Do you need an LLC for consulting?

 The top reason to form an LLC for an independent consulting business is to gain access to the personal asset protection provided by this business structure.
 Whether you work alone or with a team of fellow consultants, you need the limited liability protections that an LLC can provide.

-As an example, let’s say that you (or one of your co-owners, or one of your employees) provides a client with bad advice that costs them a considerable sum of money.
+As an example, let’s say that you (or one of your co-owners, or one of your employees) provide a client with bad advice that costs them a considerable sum of money.
 Perhaps they even feel that your business operated in a fraudulent or negligent manner.
 If you operate your consulting firm as a sole proprietorship or general partnership, your personal assets — like your house, car, personal bank accounts, etc. — would be at risk if that customer decides to sue your business.

 Taxation

 However, this is just the tip of the iceberg when it comes to the advantages of the LLC for a consultancy firm.
 Another important aspect is taxation.
-The LLC actually provides its owners with a selection of options regarding how they want the business to be taxed, which can save you a considerable amount of money compared to simply operating as an informal business entity.
+The LLC actually provides its owners with a selection of options regarding how they want the business to be taxed, which can save you a considerable amount of money compared to simply operating as an informal business structure.

 Sole Proprietorship/General Partnership